-This is a great pedal thats more than just a compromise between top dog and entry level.
-The XT Trail pedal is the most recently refreshed pedal in the Shimano line up and has some rider friendly features aimed at more aggressive Enduro riders.
+This is a great pedal that's more than just a compromise between top dog and entry level.
+The M8020 XT Trail pedal has been a mainstay in the Shimano line up and has some rider-friendly features aimed at more aggressive Enduro riders.
 You can't make everyone happy with a product but the XT Trail pedal comes pretty close, check out the results of our test and see why it impressed.

 Our Analysis and Test Results